astroumd/lmtoy/docs/unity.md

 In your local ~/.ssh/config file you will need a shortcut to be able to ssh into the unity account

-    Host unity2
+    Host unity
        User lmthelpdesk_umass_edu
        HostName unity.rc.umass.edu
        IdentityFile ~/.ssh/unity_id

 and assuming your ssh public and private key has been set up (unity_id), the command

-    ssh unity2
+    ssh unity

 will then log you into unity!

-Your **.bashrc** will need to point to the already installed LMTOY :

-    lmtoysh=/work/lmtslr/lmtoy/lmtoy_start.sh
-    if [ -e $lmtoysh ]; then
-       source $lmtoysh
-       export WORK_LMT=/nese/toltec/dataprod_lmtslr/work_lmt_helpdesk
-    else
-       echo $lmtoysh does not seem to exist fi

-The directory **$WORK_LMT/sbatch** (and tmp?) should exist.
+##  LMTOY on unity

+Your **~lmthelpdesk_umass_edu/.bashrc** has been modified to handle multiple users, each using their own
+$WORK_LMT.
+But immediately after a login, this variable is unset.
+In order to change it, use something like

+     work_lmt teuben

+which will also remind you what projects you are working on, e.g.

+	 work_lmt teuben
+	 WORK_LMT=/nese/toltec/dataprod_lmtslr/work_lmt_helpdesk/teuben
+	 2014ARSRCommissioning  sbatch  bench1  bench2  tmp

+The directories **sbatch** and **tmp** need to be present, and of course you might see some *ProjectId*'s.

 ## Running on unity

-You cannot run the pipeline directly on Unity.
+You cannot run the pipeline directly on Unity, as you can on the laptop.
 The *slurm* environment is used to submit scripts and coordinate when and where the script can run.

 ## Benchmark

-As an example, a quick standard RSR benchmark could be executed from any directory if you had LMTOY running on a normal Unix environment, viz.
+As an example, our quick standard RSR benchmark could be executed from any directory if you had LMTOY running on a normal Unix environment, viz.

-    SLpipeline.sh admit=0 restart=1 obsnum=33551
+    SLpipeline.sh restart=1 obsnum=33551

 after which the pipeline results would be in $WORK_LMT/2014ARSRCommissioning/33551

 but on Unity this command would be need to be prepended by our **sbatch_lmtoy.sh** script, viz.

-    sbatch_lmtoy.sh  SLpipeline.sh admit=0 restart=1 obsnum=33551
+    sbatch_lmtoy.sh  SLpipeline.sh restart=1 obsnum=33551

 this will report a JOBID, and a logfile where you could either cancel this job, e.g.